PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="069" /><label for="069">![069](/assets/slides/incident_response/incident_response.069.jpeg)</label>
 _069. Requiring deeply technical incident commanders.
 [Docs Reference](/resources/anti_patterns/#requiring-incident-commanders-to-have-deep-technical-knowledge)_

-We used to require that all of our Incident Commanders be experienced engineers with deep technical knowledge of all PagerDuty systems. **This was one of our bigger mistakes.** Remember that IC's aren't responders, they aren't the ones actually fixing the problem, so they don't need deep technical knowledge.
+We used to require that all of our Incident Commanders be experienced engineers with deep technical knowledge of all GetYourGuide systems. **This was one of our bigger mistakes.** Remember that IC's aren't responders, they aren't the ones actually fixing the problem, so they don't need deep technical knowledge.
 IC's are experts at coordinating the response, not at solving technical issues.
 You should be relying on your SMEs for that.

 **Removing the restriction on technical knowledge led to a dramatic increase in our pool of available incident commanders**, and didn't have any effect on our ability to respond to incidents.
 We now have ICs from all across the organization, with even more currently in training.